Yor’s stew

 5. Drain, rinse, and pat the beef dry.
 Add to the pot and stir well.

-6. Pour the beef broth, stir well, and raise the heat from high.
+6. Pour the beef broth and stir well.
 (If you are lazy like I am, you can add the beef stock cube and water to the pot and stir well).

-10. Serve each dish with a whole boiled potatoe, a sunny-side up egg, and sausage octopi (if using them).
+3. Serve each dish with a whole boiled potato or boiled/roasted potato chunks, a sunny-side up egg, and sausage octopi (if using them).

 Notes